Etiology of Ischemic Stroke

 Diffusion-weighted MRI (highly sensitive for early ischemia) can be done immediately after initial CT neuroimaging.

 For vascular causes, testing may include magnetic resonance angiography (MRA), CT angiography (CTA), carotid and transcranial duplex ultrasonography, and conventional angiography.
 The choice and sequence of testing is individualized, based on clinical findings.
 MRA, CTA, and carotid ultrasonography all show the anterior circulation; however, MRA and CTA provide better images of the posterior circulation than carotid ultrasonography.
-MRA is generally preferred to CTA if patients can remain still during MRA (to avoid motion artifact).
-Usually, CTA or MRA should be done urgently but should not delay IV tPA if it is indicated.
+In general, CTA is preferred to MRA because motion artifacts are avoided.
+Usually, CTA or MRA should be done urgently but should not delay treatment with IV tPA if it is indicated.

-For blood-related causes (eg, thrombotic disorders), blood tests are done to assess their contribution and that of other causes.
-Routine testing typically includes complete blood count (CBC), platelet count, prothrombin time/partial thromboplastin time (PT/PTT), fasting blood glucose, and lipid profile.
+For blood-related causes (eg, t hrombotic disorders Overview of Thrombotic Disorders In healthy people, homeostatic balance exists between procoagulant (clotting) forces and anticoagulant and fibrinolytic forces.
+Numerous genetic, acquired, and environmental factors can tip... read more ), blood tests are done to assess their contribution and that of other causes.
+Routine testing typically includes complete blood count (CBC), metabolic panel, prothrombin time/partial thromboplastin time (PT/PTT), fasting blood glucose, hemoglobin A1C, and lipid profile.

 Depending on which causes are clinically suspected, additional tests may include measurement of homocysteine, testing for thrombotic disorders (antiphospholipid antibodies, protein S, protein C, antithrombin III, factor V Leiden), testing for rheumatic disorders (eg, antinuclear antibodies, rheumatoid factor, erythrocyte sedimentation rate), syphilis serologic testing, hemoglobin electrophoresis, and a urine drug screen for cocaine and amphetamines.